kanaria69/Mainecoco/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## What did the Dorito farmer say to the other Dorito farmer?
+Cool Ranch!